joyemang33/GSlicer/README.md

   ```bash
   python ./graphs/networkx/entrance.py
   ```
-  Note that for NetworkX, we do not provide instances for applying graph-cutting oracles.
-Users may implement them using the `./graphs/networkx/dp.json` file after running the above command.
+  Note that for NetworkX, we do not provide instances for applying graph-cutting oracles other than those identified by Algorithm 1.
+Users may implement them and add to `./graphs/networkx/dp.json` file before running the above command.

 - **Kuzu**: To test using Kuzu, run:
   ```bash